GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit03/unit03-07_exercise_SpatialDataProcessing.md

 - a raster background map showing elevation data,
 - a vector map showing the country boundary,
 - use the vector map to clip the raster map,
-- map point locations denoting the places of birth of all course participants (use a `SpatialPointsDataFrame` object with the correct CRS for this task),
+- map point locations denoting your places of birth
+(use a `SpatialPointsDataFrame` object with the correct CRS for this task),
 - map the three largest German cities and Marburg with different symbols, and
 - get bonus points by adding a legend, rivers, and other cartographic elements as well as

-- the distances of the places of birth to Marburg.
+## Uploading assignment to Ilias

-Save your R functions and Rmd file in your project structure, knitr it and upload the html file to Ilias.
+Create an HTML file from your Rmd file by knitting it.
+Then upload both files to Ilias.
+See [here]({{"../unit00/unit00-02_Deliverables.html#assignments" | baseURL }}){:target="_blank"} for where exactly to place your files as well as for the file naming conventions.
+{: .notice--info}